LeandroTreu/mc-parkour-generator/README.md

 </p>
 This is a parkour generator for Minecraft Java Edition (Vanilla).
 It is based on Minecraft function files which allow to place multiple blocks in a Minecraft world with only one in-game command.

-Supported Minecraft Java Edition versions: 1.13 (TODO: test 1.13 - 1.21)
+Supported Java Edition versions: 1.13 - 1.21

 ## How to use
 The app creates a datapack which you can copy and paste into your Minecraft world's datapack folder.